risingwavelabs/risingwave-docs/cloud/cluster-create-byoc-cluster.md

 4. After configuring these settings, you'll see additional instructions on your screen.
 Follow these steps to establish your BYOC environment.
 Please be aware that the final command `rwc byoc apply --name xxx` may take 30 to 40 minutes to complete, and a progress bar will be shown to keep you updated.
 During this time, it's crucial to ensure a stable internet connection.
 If the command is interrupted or fails due to network instability, you can safely retry it.

     :::tip
+    When you run the command `rwc byoc apply --name xxx`, it will deploy some resources in your AWS/GCP/Azure environment, such as AWS S3/Google Cloud Storage/Azure Blob Storage and EKS/GKE/AKS clusters.
+Please do not modify the configuration of these resources.
 If you encounter any issues during this process, please contact our [support team](mailto:cloud-support@risingwave-labs.com).
     :::

 5. Click **Next** to continue the configuration of cluster size and nodes.
 To learn more about the nodes, see the [architecture of RisingWave](/docs/current/architecture).